Kraego/STM32-Minigame/doc/DevelopingProcess.md

 ### 2. Calculate Heading

-I looked up how to calculate the heading (without tiltcompensation since the board is rotated flat on the table), and came up with this solution:
+I looked up how to calculate the heading (without tilt compensation since the board is rotated flat on the table), and came up with this solution:

+<div style="page-break-after: always;"></div>

 ``` C
 /**